PLEASE USE OUR A-Z INDEX TO NAVIGATE THIS SITE TO AVOID 3RD PARTY LINKS

 The 'Cleaner Ocean Foundation' (COF) is a not-for-profit company (charity) without share capital that is dedicated to ocean conservation and general environmental advocacy or informational campaigns as to renewable energy.
 COF is also keen to promote the ocean economy to provide jobs for a circular economy in a changing world.
-Our objectives reach out to conservation in the round, to include tackling climate change via contributions from Seavax, where the vessel is solar and wind powered, hence carbon neutral.
+Our objectives reach out to conservation in the round, to include tackling climate change via contributions from Seavax and other vessel concepts, where these vessels are solar and wind powered, hence carbon neutral.

 The objectives of the charity include education of the public for their own benefit and that of their habitats and limited political campaigning that is designed only to help the Foundation achieve its objectives.
 The Charity has no political agenda and supports no political party or views.

 According to a decision letter dated February 4 2019, that was forthcoming only after a deadline was set by us to respond, or face a formal complaint as to the protracted delays.
 Our application was filed on 30/08/2018, meaning that it had been in the Commission's offices for 150 days, where most applications are decided in 14 days.
 That seemed to us to be wholly inappropriate given the urgency of our research and a possible maladministration, or abuse of a position of trust, where a special duty exists in respect of social issues such as plastic pollution.

 The Commission did not seem to care about the urgency or the special duty of care, but embarked on what looks to us to be a fishing exercise.